Olaf Hayer

-Olaf Hayer is a power metal vocalist from Gifhorn, Germany.
+Olaf Hayer (born 1968) is a German singer known for his work with the power metal bands Dionysus, Luca Turilli, Magic Kingdom and Symphonity.

 Career

-Olaf Hayer began his career with Lord Byron in 1993, recording a demo in 1995 and the album "Fly free" in 2000.
+Hayer began his career with Lord Byron in 1993, recording a demo in 1995 and the album "Fly free" in 2000.
 Until 2006, Hayer became part of Luca Turilli's band alongside singer Alessandro Conti (member of Trick or Treat).
 Turilli was famous as part of Rhapsody of Fire.

 Later on he joined Dionysus, a Swedish power metal band with which he recorded three full-length albums.
 He became frontman of the band.

 In 2008, he was part of Symphonity, a power metal band from the Czech Republic for their album Voice from the Silence (2008) and King of Persia (2016).
 He is a widower and has two children.